-Whether you suffer from occasional leaks from stress incontinence or complete bladder evacuation, Tranquility Products offers an extensive range of products to meet all incontinence needs.
-From liners such as our TrimShield® Pads to overnight adult diapers like Premium OverNight™ Disposable Absorbent Underwear, we run the gamut.
+Whether you suffer from occasional leaks or complete loss of bladder control, Tranquility Products offers superabsorbent solutions to meet all incontinence needs.
+From liners such as our TrimShield® Pads to overnight adult diapers like Premium OverNight™ Disposable Absorbent Underwear, we offer an extensive range of product styles and sizes.
 You can be assured that there is a product that is just right for your specific situation, and we’d be glad to help you find it.

 For more information on diaper banks, visit The Simon Foundation for Continence website.

 - Tranquility and Dementia, A Caregivers Experience - Kitty Wall